Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/layout/grid.md

 ## Example

-Boosted's grid system uses a series of containers, rows, and columns to layout and align content.
+OUDS Web's grid system uses a series of containers, rows, and columns to layout and align content.
 It's built with [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) and is fully responsive.
 Below is an example and an in-depth explanation for how the grid system comes together.

 {{< callout info >}}
 **New to or unfamiliar with flexbox?** [Read this CSS Tricks flexbox guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-background) for background, terminology, guidelines, and code snippets.